• Home»

 If you fail to renew on time, Nevada assesses late fees and may revoke your business license, which could result in suspension of your LLC.

-Registered Agent Maintenance
+Maintaining a Registered Agent

 Even though Nevada does not require LLCs to file operating agreements or meeting minutes with the state, maintaining accurate records shouldn’t be neglected.
 Courts may examine your company’s records if liability is disputed.